-The Angus Barn at Christmas is a family tradition that locals reserve at least a year in advance to ensure that they get to continue their tradition.
-For many families, The Angus Barn in Raleigh North Carolina is synonymous with Christmas, and there are plenty of reasons why!
+At Christmas, the Angus Barn is a family tradition that locals reserve at least a year in advance to ensure that they get to continue their tradition.
+For many families, The Angus Barn in Raleigh, North Carolina, is synonymous with Christmas, and there are plenty of reasons why!

-Angus Barn in North Carolina is an upscale steakhouse with barn-like setting and decor; however, don’t let that fool you.
+Angus Barn in North Carolina is an upscale steakhouse with a barn-like setting and decor; however, don’t let that fool you.
 The Angus Barn is not an ordinary barn.
 Guests have the opportunity of enjoying an intimate dining experience along with access to an extensive wine cellar, cigar bar, and lounges where they can rest while taking in the festive atmosphere.
-And by festive, I mean the most over the top holiday decorations you will ever experience in a restaurant.
+And by festive, I mean the most over-the-top holiday decorations you will ever experience in a restaurant.

 The Angus Barn’s Christmas decorations give Disney a run for their money.
 Yes, the food is phenomenal, the service is impeccable, but the decorations alone lure people to The Angus Barn at Christmas.

 Due to the popularity of the Christmas decorations and the tradition for many families, getting a reservation at Christmas can be impossible.
 That is unless you are prudent and book way in advance – like a year in advance.
 During the Christmas season, The Angus Barn transports you into another world; it’s an experience that will forever change your expectations for fine dining during the holidays.